zedd-1983/singleOpenClosed/Design_principals_lab.md

 indicating that the overall functionality of the class didn't change thus shouldn't affect any
 code where this class is used.

+## Q2c
+The code in the newly refactored classes is much easier to read.
+Extending from the Subscriber
+class makes the code in ISPSubscriber and PhoneSubsriber much simpler and creation of new types of subscribers this way would be much easier.
+This code also provided a level of security as the Subscriber class is locked down from any modifications by being abstract thus no instance of it can be created and used in any other way than inheriting from it and providing new specific functionality.